BisonSchweizAG/jython/bison/README.md

 - remove `getSecurityManager()`
 - PyString now can contain 8 bit Unicode characters (in both conversion directions)
 - `Object.finalize()` is now replaced with the `Cleanable` interface
+- fix (or mute) some regression tests

 # Running regrtest
 - run the following commands in a shell with JDK 21
 - `ant clean`
 - `ant`
 - `./dist/bin/jython -m test.regrtest -e`

+## Running a single regrtest
+To execute - for example - `test_string.py`, the command line is as follows:
+- `./dist/bin/jython -m test.test_string`

 ## `master` on JDK 21 Results
 ```